FTBpro/go-workshop/README.md

 ### Goal

-Use MetnalFloss API for fetching the facts and initialize the store, instead of the static data
+Use MetnalFloss API for fetching the facts and initialize the repository, instead of the static data

 ### End result

 `GET /facts` should show facts from MentalFloss.

-> This will be done by sending request to the external provider (MentalFloss) to fetch facts and saving them in the store You can use this API for fetching the data: ``http://mentalfloss.com/api/facts``
+> This will be done by sending request to the external provider (MentalFloss) to fetch facts and saving them in the repository
+You can use this API for fetching the data: ``http://mentalfloss.com/api/facts``

 ### Steps